TeamGleason/SpeakFaster/webui/README.md

 The global function `window.setHostWindowFocus(isFocused: boolean)` provides the WebUI with the foreground (activated) state of the host window.

+### 3. Listening for eye tracker device status

+The global function `window.eyeTrackerStatusHook(status: 'disconnected'|'connected')`
+provides the WebUI with updates when the eye tracking device is disconnected or reconnected.

-### 3. Bound listner for WebUI-to-host information flow
+### 4. Bound listner for WebUI-to-host information flow

 The WebUI looks for the global `window.boundListener` object and expects it to have the following interface.